qyin863/DCA-SBRS/README.md

 Second, the folder '/DCA/utils/' contails the code for dataset pre-processing, Dataset Class definition, dataset processing for model input,  evaluation metrics' defination, and etc.

 Third, the folder '/DCA/tune_log/hypers' contains the optimal hyper-parameter setting for each SOTA SBRS on selected datasets.
+The dataset information is listed in '/DCA/tune_log/readme.txt'.